Child found wandering alone in Flint

 FLINT, Mich.
 (WJRT) - Flint police are investigating after a child was found wandering alone Sunday morning.

-A good samaritan found the six-year-old boy around 9:30 a.m. in the 3800 block of North Saginaw Street and took him to a nearby gas station until police arrived.
+A Good Samaritan found the 6-year-old boy around 9:30 a.m. in the 3800 block of North Saginaw Street and took him to a nearby gas station until police arrived.

-The child was taken to the hospital to be checked out, and is reported to be in good condition.
-His mother later contacted police after realizing her son was not at home.
+The child was taken to an area hospital to be checked out and police say he was in good condition.
+The boy's mother later contacted police after realizing her son was not at home.

-The case has been turned over to child protective services for further investigation.
+The case has been turned over to Michigan Children's Protective Services for further investigation.